PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Dispose-Script-Block.md

 - If output is received from the `dispose{}` block during normal command operation, it will be sent along the pipeline as per usual.
 - If output is received from the `dispose{}` block during a halting pipeline, it will be **discarded**.
+    - A halting pipeline may occur either due to a normal terminating error being thrown from within the pipeline, or from a Ctrl+C / pipeline stop.

 As a result, documentation should advise that `dispose{}` is _not intended_ for any standard output and the limitations of doing so.
 Additionally, all other PowerShell data streams are accessible from `dispose{}`, meaning there is no issue using any of the following streams from within `dispose{}`: